 The DMV is the place to go to check if the vanity plate you want is available.
 Whether in person or online, both processes will require filling out forms, selecting several combinations of your preferred vanity plate name, and paying a small fee.

-Again, depending on which state you live in, there may be a variety of specialized plate options to choose from, including themed plates—where your fee supports the non-profit organization featured on it.
+Once you’re in the right place, you’ll have to see if your license plate name is taken and fill out some paperwork to order your plates.
+Depending on which state you live in, there may be a variety of specialized plate types to choose from, including themed plates—where your fee supports the non-profit organization featured on it.

 Vanity plate costs